 A raingarden collects and filters stormwater run-off from local streets.
 It is a vegetated area that is also known as a bioretention system.
 They protect our natural waterways and prevent litter and excess nutrients from entering our waterways.
-This information is also available via our Raingarden fact sheet.
+This information is also available via our Raingarden fact sheet (PDF, 2016KB).

 Planting in the raingarden

 Residents can plant along the edges of the raingarden without a permit.
 Please adhere to the following guidelines:

 - Planting is restricted to the edge and batter planting.

 - Plants must be not be higher than 500mm.

 - Plants must be on the Road Verge Planting List (DOCX, 131KB).

 Council selects the plants on this list to:

 - avoid compromising the infrastructure

 - ensure pedestrian movement and sightlines are not obstructed.